World Plants Logo

 ID Characteristic

 This can be quite a distinct pine, but there are 3 particularly easy ways to identify the tree.
-Canary Pine needles are quite flexible and long ranging from 15–30 cm and come in fascicles of 3.
-The long slender columnar form, with upswept branches that have an upward-facing cone at the end are also unique to this tree
+Canary Pine needles are quite flexible and long, ranging from 15–30 cm and coming in fascicles of 3.
+The long slender columnar form, with upswept branches that have an upward-facing cone at the end are also unique to this tree.

 Pests

 Canary Pine is a host to several pests typical of pine.
 The tree is a major host to both Dothistroma Blight and Pine Needle Blight, both cause browning of needles and premature leaf drop that can weaken and kill the tree.
 Pine woody aphid is a minor risk, which causes yellowing of foliage and sooty mold.
-Minor risk pest is Pine Processionary Moth, this defoliator reproduces quickly and can severely weaken the tree allowing other pests to easily kill the tree.
+A minor risk pest is Pine Processionary Moth.
+This defoliator reproduces quickly and can severely weaken the tree, allowing other pests to easily kill the tree.

 Habitat

-As the name suggests this pine is native to the Canary Islands in Spain, which is a sub-humid Mediterranean climate that is defined by its hot dry summer and seasonal rainfall.
-The region it extends starts at the coast and ranges to elevations of 2042 m but are most abundant between elevations of 1243-1798 m above sea level.
+As the name suggests, this pine is native to the Canary Islands in Spain, which is a sub-humid Mediterranean climate defined by its hot dry summer and seasonal rainfall.
+The region it extends starts at the coast and ranges to elevations of 2042 m, being most abundant between elevations of 1243-1798 m above sea level.

 Bark/Stem Description